nemaara/A_New_Order/README_egallager_mods.txt

 05 Unexpected Guests: When I finally did a playthru where I chose this branching path, I had much more gold left over from the Battle of Barnon, so I didn't have to change this one as much.
 I did take some advice from Konrad2 on the forums, though, and I added fog to make the "sighted" event work.
+For porting to BfW 1.16, I switched up the music a bit, improved some cutscenes, and modified the orcish AI a bit to make it clearer that one side is supposed to be aggressive but stupid, while the other is supposed to be cautious but smart.
-06 Separation: just copyediting
+06 Separation: mostly just copyediting
-07 Ally From the Past: simplified conditionals, gold tweaks, copyediting, message captions, gave Ruvio and Karen additional traits
+07 Ally From the Past: simplified conditionals, gold tweaks, copyediting, message captions, gave Ruvio and Karen additional traits, gave enemy Akladians traits, modified enemy AI
 08 Outlaw Base: Gold tweaks, copyediting, switch commenting-out of code to ifdef-ing it out instead, add message captions
 09 Hired Swords: Gold/income tweaks, copyediting, add a few additional lines of